 All attendees (graduands, guests and staff) must have received a negative Covid test result within the 48 hour period before the ceremony.
+All attendees will be asked to provide evidence of their test result prior to entry to the ceremony.
+We will have testing kits available on the day for those that are not able to provide this.
 If, on the day of graduation, you or your guests are experiencing any symptoms of Covid 19 or are having to self-isolate, you must not travel to the campus.
 Please contact the Graduation Office to advise us that you are unable to attend your ceremony.

 If you are travelling to the UK from overseas, please adhere to the latest UK government guidance in relation to testing and quarantining.